Sharzzdevise/Sharzzdevise/README.md

 📚Extremely committed to Self growth, development, collaborations, teamwork and Research Studies

-For projects worked on; kindly find them in my repositry section.
+For projects worked on; kindly find them in my repository section.

 📰 I have a blog page dedicated to Data analytics/ science articles, trends, project insights using various frameworks and tools, AI trends, Cloud services updates, IoT daily trends.